The Cigna Group (NYSE:CI) Shares Acquired by Sequoia Financial Advisors LLC

-Sequoia Financial Advisors LLC increased its position in shares of The Cigna Group (NYSE:CI – Free Report) by 23.1% during the second quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 4,626 shares of the health services provider’s stock after buying an additional 868 shares during the period.
-Sequoia Financial Advisors LLC’s holdings in The Cigna Group were worth $1,529,000 as of its most recent filing with the SEC.
+Sequoia Financial Advisors LLC grew its stake in shares of The Cigna Group (NYSE:CI – Free Report) by 23.1% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 4,626 shares of the health services provider’s stock after purchasing an additional 868 shares during the quarter.
+Sequoia Financial Advisors LLC’s holdings in The Cigna Group were worth $1,529,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
-Simplicity Solutions LLC grew its holdings in The Cigna Group by 1.0% during the 4th quarter.
-Simplicity Solutions LLC now owns 8,108 shares of the health services provider’s stock worth $2,428,000 after acquiring an additional 78 shares in the last quarter.
-Crestwood Advisors Group LLC increased its holdings in shares of The Cigna Group by 9.6% in the 4th quarter.
-Crestwood Advisors Group LLC now owns 1,226 shares of the health services provider’s stock valued at $367,000 after purchasing an additional 107 shares in the last quarter.
-Lecap Asset Management Ltd. acquired a new stake in The Cigna Group in the 4th quarter valued at about $643,000.
-Vontobel Holding Ltd. boosted its stake in shares of The Cigna Group by 10.3% during the 4th quarter.
-Vontobel Holding Ltd. now owns 19,710 shares of the health services provider’s stock worth $5,902,000 after purchasing an additional 1,847 shares during the last quarter.
-Finally, Mackenzie Financial Corp boosted its stake in shares of The Cigna Group by 8.4% during the 4th quarter.
-Mackenzie Financial Corp now owns 147,414 shares of the health services provider’s stock worth $44,143,000 after purchasing an additional 11,416 shares during the last quarter.
-86.99% of the stock is owned by hedge funds and other institutional investors.
+Other institutional investors and hedge funds have also added to or reduced their stakes in the company.
+Simplicity Solutions LLC boosted its stake in The Cigna Group by 1.0% during the 4th quarter.
+Simplicity Solutions LLC now owns 8,108 shares of the health services provider’s stock valued at $2,428,000 after purchasing an additional 78 shares in the last quarter.
+Crestwood Advisors Group LLC raised its holdings in shares of The Cigna Group by 9.6% during the fourth quarter.
+Crestwood Advisors Group LLC now owns 1,226 shares of the health services provider’s stock worth $367,000 after acquiring an additional 107 shares in the last quarter.
+Lecap Asset Management Ltd. purchased a new stake in shares of The Cigna Group during the fourth quarter worth $643,000.
+Vontobel Holding Ltd. raised its holdings in shares of The Cigna Group by 10.3% during the fourth quarter.
+Vontobel Holding Ltd. now owns 19,710 shares of the health services provider’s stock worth $5,902,000 after acquiring an additional 1,847 shares in the last quarter.
+Finally, Mackenzie Financial Corp increased its position in The Cigna Group by 8.4% during the fourth quarter.
+Mackenzie Financial Corp now owns 147,414 shares of the health services provider’s stock worth $44,143,000 after buying an additional 11,416 shares during the last quarter.
+86.99% of the stock is owned by institutional investors.

-The Cigna Group (NYSE:CI – Get Free Report) last released its earnings results on Thursday, August 1st.
-The health services provider reported $6.72 earnings per share for the quarter, topping analysts’ consensus estimates of $6.42 by $0.30.
-The Cigna Group had a return on equity of 17.83% and a net margin of 1.70%.
-The business had revenue of $60.52 billion for the quarter, compared to analyst estimates of $58.30 billion.
-During the same quarter last year, the firm posted $6.13 earnings per share.
-The business’s revenue was up 24.6% compared to the same quarter last year.
-On average, sell-side analysts predict that The Cigna Group will post 28.4 EPS for the current year.
+The Cigna Group (NYSE:CI – Get Free Report) last announced its quarterly earnings results on Thursday, August 1st.
+The health services provider reported $6.72 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $6.42 by $0.30.
+The firm had revenue of $60.52 billion for the quarter, compared to the consensus estimate of $58.30 billion.
+The Cigna Group had a net margin of 1.70% and a return on equity of 17.83%.
+The business’s quarterly revenue was up 24.6% compared to the same quarter last year.
+During the same quarter last year, the firm posted $6.13 EPS.
+Equities research analysts predict that The Cigna Group will post 28.4 earnings per share for the current year.

 The Cigna Group Dividend Announcement

 The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, September 19th.
-Stockholders of record on Wednesday, September 4th will be given a $1.40 dividend.
+Investors of record on Wednesday, September 4th will be issued a $1.40 dividend.
 This represents a $5.60 dividend on an annualized basis and a dividend yield of 1.69%.
-The ex-dividend date of this dividend is Wednesday, September 4th.
-The Cigna Group’s dividend payout ratio (DPR) is presently 45.98%.
+The ex-dividend date is Wednesday, September 4th.
+The Cigna Group’s payout ratio is 45.98%.

 The Cigna Group, together with its subsidiaries, provides insurance and related products and services in the United States.
 Its Evernorth Health Services segment provides a range of coordinated and point solution health services, including pharmacy benefits, home delivery pharmacy, specialty pharmacy, distribution, and care delivery and management solutions to health plans, employers, government organizations, and health care providers.